Latest News

 The fossil fuels will continue to dominate the energy mix with their record production in 2025, both of crude oil and of natural gas.

-In 2025, coal output increased by 5% compared to the previous year.
+In 2025, coal output increased by around 5% compared to the previous year.
 However, the total U.S. production of coal remains below levels from a decade earlier due to the reduced use of domestic power generation.

 Natural gas is the main power fuel for the U.S. It accounts for about 40% of the electricity produced and is a major source of power and heat for the industry.